Killeck/7/main.md

 ![Floorplan 1st floor|250](https://github.com/Killeck/7/blob/master/images/floor1house1.JPG)

 Redrawn plan for the first floor, to reduce building cost and dead space in multiple rooms (hallway, kitchen, main bedroom and connected walk-in).
-Extending second bedroom by reducing the internal hallway leading to the room
+Extending second bedroom by reducing the internal hallway leading to the room.
 Base cost 35K pr sqm. = 4,550,000.00 NOK (Excluding Garage)

 ![Draft basement floorplan|250](https://github.com/Killeck/7/blob/master/images/floorplan1house2.JPG)

 Floorplan for the basement.
 Not sure this will work as a substructure without proper pillars to support the 1st floor.
 Including a 60 square meter flat for renting on the north end of the house.
+Base cost 35K pr sqm. = 3,933,300.00 NOK

 ![Draft basement floorplan|250](https://github.com/Killeck/7/blob/master/images/floorplan0house1.JPG)

-Base cost 35K pr sqm. = 3,933,300.00 NOK

 ### Research points